 Dr. Borowski's research interests lie primarily with problems associated with fresh water streams, rivers and lakes, depositional enviroments and stratigraphy of Ordovician carbonates, and geochemical signals of methane and gas hydrates in marine sediments.
-Click here for more about Dr. Borowski's research.
+For more information about Dr. Borowski's research, visit this YouTube video.

 Dr. Jones is interested in research collaboratives dealing with such topics as watershed, distribution of high metals in streams, identification of apiculture sites on reclained mine lands, and many other projects that deal with how our enviroment is affected by human beings.

 Dr. White's research interests lie in alkaline magmatism, trace-element geochemistry, the geology of Pantelleria, Italy, and the geology of the East African Rift.
 He is currently conducting research on the subject of magma evolution in Pantelleria, Italy and similar volcanic centers.
 A local research interest for Dr. White is the origin of Kimberlite in Elliott County, Kentucky.
 To work with Dr. White on research projects, you will need to take GLY 309: Mineralology, show a keen interest in the subject area, and a strong work ethic.